VincenzoSusso/University/README.md

 # Uni
 This repository will store all my projects that I'll develope during my study at the University.
-Actually I'm studying COMPUTER SCIENCE (First level Degree) at the Università degli studi di Bari Aldo Moro.
+Now I'm a student of COMPUTER SCIENCE (First level Degree) at the Università degli studi di Bari Aldo Moro.